jayoung/pamlWrapper/README.md

 # pamlWrapper
 Janet Young, April 2022

 Starting with an in-frame alignment, this repo has code that will run sitewise PAML using various evolutionary models and parse the output into tabular format.

-My git repo is [here](https://github.com/jayoung/pamlWrapper) and on my work mac I'm working in `/Users/jayoung/gitProjects/pamlWrapper`

 This is work in progress.
 If you find any problems, or don't understand what's going on, talk to me, submit an issue using the github site, or email me.

+My git repo is [here](https://github.com/jayoung/pamlWrapper).

+On my work mac I'm working in `/Users/jayoung/gitProjects/pamlWrapper`.
+On gizmo/rhino I'm working in `/fh/fast/malik_h/user/jayoung/paml_screen/pamlWrapper`

+There's an associated [docker image](https://hub.docker.com/repository/docker/jayoungfhcrc/paml_wrapper) to help you run this on any computer.

 # INSTALL